 6) Check for sharp focus before sending

-Upload photos to your medical record for UW Medicine eCare, Harborview & UW(for other clinics, check with your scheduler to find out where to send your photos)
+Upload photos to your medical record for UW Medicine MyChart, Harborview & UW(for other clinics, check with your scheduler to find out where to send your photos)

 Using your computer:

-1) use your browser to log into: https://ecare.uwmedicine.org
+1) Use your browser to log into: mychart.uwmedicine.org.

 3) Select your dermatologist from the dropdown menu and enter in your question in the empty white box.
 Please keep in mind that if you keep your message brief, we can help more people each day.